Most women have changes in their skin, hair, and nails during pregnancy. Most of these are normal and go away after pregnancy.

 - Steroid (corticosteroid) creams to apply on the rash.

 This rash will not harm you or your baby, and it will disappear after you have your baby.

 Dermatosis of pregnancy; Polymorphic eruption of pregnancy; Melasma - pregnancy; Prenatal skin changes

 Schlosser BJ.
 Pregnancy.
 In: Callen JP, Jorizzo JL, Zone JJ, Piette WW, Rosenbach MA, Vleugels RA, eds.
-Dermatological Signs and Symptoms.
+Dermatological Signs of Systemic Disease.
 5th ed.
 Philadelphia, PA: Elsevier; 2017:chap 41.

 Wang AR, Kroumpouzos G. Skin disease and pregnancy.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 51.